brettadler/softwaretesting/docs/ai_instructions/figma.md

 Create a `design-guidelines.md` file to steer AI coding behavior.

 #### Guidelines Template File
-This template is just some few examples of things you can add.
+This template provides a few examples of things you can add.
 Adjust and format it to suit your needs.

 ```md
 # System Guidelines